RishWijewardhena/emergency_recognition_system/README.md

    - Power the device using a Li-ion battery.

 3. **Upload Firmware**
-   - Use Arduino IDE to flash the main code to Nano 33 BLE.
+   - Use pltformIO to flash the main code to Nano 33 BLE.
    - Ensure correct serial port and board are selected.

 4. **Test System**